LugoBlogger/SI-201-411-business-intelligence/in-class/week-13/react-vite-tailwindcss-review/README.md

 # React + Vite (+ Tailwind CSS)

+**Note**: All the file in this subdirectory are the end result.
+Follow the below procedures to start your initial template.

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.
 You can download this base template from [Vite documentation](https://vite.dev/guide/#trying-vite-online).